Academics and Advising

 ssstrio@uidaho.edu

-To be eligible for services, a student must be either a U.S. citizen or permanent legal resident, must have a need for academic services, and must be
+To be eligible for services, a student must be a U.S. citizen or permanent legal resident, have a need for academic services, and fit one of the following categories:

-3. have a documented disability which impacts learning.
+3. have a documented disability that impacts learning.

 Tutoring and College Success